 - Liverpool University Press Honors Mark Richard

-- Alumnus David Lander Appointed New York State Historian
+- Alumnus Devin Lander Appointed New York State Historian

 - History Major Wins Chancellor’s Award